kurmanbekbazarov/Alien_Invasion/README.md

 </div>

 # 👽 Alien Invasion
-Alien invasion is a clone of popular arcade game with same name.
-I created this game by following the "Python Crash Course" book.
-The reason was to improve my python skills.
+Alien Invasion is a popular arcade game where alien ships appear at the top of screen and keep coming down to defeat the player try it and have fun!

 ## 🚀 Introduction
 > In Alien Invasion, the player controls a ship that appears at